Mfonido-abasi/CivicLink/README.md

 ## Getting the ABI

 The ABI (Application Binary Interface) is necessary for external applications to interact with the contract.
-You can obtain the ABI from the Abi file or:
+You can obtain the ABI from the CivicLink.json file or:
 * **Remix:** In the "Solidity compiler" tab, after successful compilation, you can copy the ABI from the "Compilation Details" section.
 * **Hardhat/Truffle:** These development environments typically generate the ABI in the `artifacts` directory after compilation.